ravicho/U200_to_F1/README.md

     sp=vadd_1.in2:DDR[1]
     sp=vadd_1.out:DDR[1]
     ```

+    The `platform` option specifies which acceleration platform is targeted for the build.
+Here we are using to the U200 shell.

+    The `sp` options are used to specify the assignment of kernel arguments to DDR banks.
+In this case, we are mapping all three kernel arguments to DDR[1], which is the DDR interface located in the shell on Alveo U200.

+    Putting all the platform-specific options in one file is not mandatory, but it is very convenient and facilitates the porting process as the main command line can then be reused without any changes for all platforms.

-Refer to <a href="https://www.xilinx.com/html_docs/xilinx2020_1/vitis_doc/kme1569523964461.html"> Vitis Documentation </a>for more information on v++ related commands and options.
-These commands are encapsulated in Makefile targets.
-You can execute `make build` that will build the host, kernel and finally create the `vadd.xclbin` for u200.
+    Refer to the [Vitis Documentation](https://www.xilinx.com/html_docs/xilinx2020_1/vitis_doc/kme1569523964461.html) for more information on v++ related commands and options.

+5. The Makefile provided in the directory can be used to build the project for U200. `make build` will build the host application, compile the kernel and finally create the `vadd.xclbin` for U200.
-## Build F1 kernel - Compilation and Linking script changes
-Change to directory `/home/centos/src/project_data/U200_to_F1/f1` for building kernel for F1 instance.
-For this application to run on F1 instance, you will need to update the `DDR connectivity` and `platform` target as shown below.
-Both of these updates can be done in `options.cfg` file as shown below

-1. Contents of `options.cfg`
+## Building for AWS F1

+In order to port the vector-add example from Alveo U200 to AWS F1, the only change required is in the `options.cfg` file.
+The source code remains unchanged and the g++ and v++ commands remain identical.

+1. Go to the `f1` directory

+2. The `options.cfg` file for AWS F1 contains the following options:

     ```
     platform=xilinx_aws-vu9p-f1_shell-v04261818_201920_2
     [connectivity]